 On a more pragmatic level this means:

-- Communicate with all elected and appointed board members on a regular basis; suggest new commission and committee members, ways to eliminate problems and meet JEA goals;
+• Communicate with all elected and appointed board members on a regular basis; suggest new committee members, ways to eliminate problems and meet JEA goals;

-- Coordinate with Headquarters to communicate with members reminders of upcoming deadlines and with news about organization business
+• Coordinate with JEA headquarters to communicate reminders of upcoming deadlines with members and share news about organization business;

-- Attend relating organization meetings (i.e. NCTE, AEJMC, Council of Presidents of National Journalism Organizations, plus AEJMC Scholastic Journalism Division), if schedule permits.
+• Attend relating organization meetings (i.e. National Council of Teachers of English, Association for Education in Journalism and Mass Communication, Council of National Journalism Organizations and AEJMC Scholastic Journalism Division), if schedule permits.;

-- Attend commission meetings at conventions, as schedule allows.
+• Attend committee meetings at conventions, as schedule allows;

-Bylaw 3.08.
-THE VICE PRESIDENT shall have such powers and perform such duties as may be assigned by the Board of Directors or the president.
-In the absence or disability of the president, the vice president shall perform the duties and exercise the powers of the president until action is taken by the Board of Directors.
-The vice president shall assist the regional directors in selecting state directors and shall confirm state directors selected by the regional directors.
+Bylaws Article IV, Section 1, Subsection b.
+The vice president shall have such powers and perform such duties as may be assigned by the president and/or the board of directors.
+In the absence or disability of the president, the vice president shall perform the duties and exercise the powers of the president.

 Additionally, the vice president shall: